Today, Holy Thursday, I'm getting busy.

 For those of you who don't know how to boil eggs:

 Put some eggs, in a single layer and gently, into a big pot.
 Cover them with cold water.
 Put them on the stove, uncovered, over MEDIUM heat.
 Keep an eye on the eggs.
-When they start to boil rapidly (and this takes some time over medium heat), set your timer - or watch your clock - for 15 minutes.
+When they start to boil rapidly (and this takes some time over medium heat), turn off the heat.
+Then set your timer - or watch your clock - for 13 minutes.
 (Personally, I use a timer or I'll forget.
 Hey, I'm busy.)
-When the 15 minutes is up, put the pot in the sink under a trickle of cold water.
-DON'T DRAIN THE HOT WATER OUT OF THE POT FIRST!
+When the time is up, put the eggs in ice water.
+They'll peel easier this way.
 When the eggs are cool, they're done.
 Some of them might crack.
 So what.

 Now, here's my schedule for the next few days: